Luke Holm earned bachelor degrees in English and Philosophy from NIU. He is a middle school teacher and a creative

 Brief History of Valentine's Day

 A quick Google search will give you all you need to know about Valentine’s Day.
-The holiday is named after 1-3 early Italian martyrs named Valentinus.
+The holiday is named after 1 to 3 early Italian martyrs named Valentinus.
 All were said to be executed by Roman Emperor Claudius II on February 14th of different years in the 3rd century AD.
 When the emperor prohibited engagements and marriages for soldiers, Valentinus continued marrying young couples.
 Claudius II found out and had Valentinus beheaded.
 Legend states that he left a note behind for his daughter which read, "From your Valentine."

 Due to coinciding dates, some people suggest the holiday was influenced by the Roman hedonistic festival of Lupercalia from February 13-15th.
 They suggest that fifth century Pope Gelasius I combined Lupercalia with St. Valentine’s Day in an attempt to eradicate paganism.
 Others claim this fact is completely untrue.

 In either case, the two events tend to blend together over time.
 The holiday became somewhat of a drunken debauchery, and antics resulted in matchmaking of all sorts.
 Eventually the Normans referred to the day as Galatin’s Day, meaning ‘lover of women.’
 "It was a little more of a drunken revel, but the Christians put clothes back on it.
 That didn't stop it from being a day of fertility and love" (Noel Lenski, Historian at CU Boulder), and it still hasn’t.

 Today, Valentine’s Day nets billions of dollars each year from markets around the world.
 The holiday thrives thanks to Chaucer and Shakespeare romanticizing its themes in their poetry.
 The holiday became so popular that early English gentlemen began a tradition of giving handcrafted cards to fair maidens.
 By the early 19th century, this romantic exchange was embedded into Western culture.
 Now, February is colored red and chocolate hearts are everywhere.